BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 ## 5. Acceptance criteria

 The mininum acceptance criteria is to enable at least 5 benchmark checks on two different container runtimes.
 We will target Docker and CRI-O as our primary focus.
-Our stretch goal criteria include ensuring the commands also work with containerd and be able to run the full suite of CIS Docker Benchmark checks on those runtimes.
+Our stretch goal criteria include ensuring the commands also work with containerd and be able to run the full suite of CIS Docker Benchmark checks from Chapters 5 (Container Runtime checks) and Chapter 4 (Container Images and Build File) on those runtimes.

 ## 6. Release Planning:

-Release #1:
+Release #1 (Completed):

-* Set up at least two container run-time enviroments (i.e., Docker, Cri-o).
+* Set up containers within Docker, CRI-O, and containerd
 * Start experimentation with life-cycle functions on runtimes
-* Give a detailed report about implementation of requested functionalities (i.e., Start/Stop execution, ps, inspect)
+* Give a detailed report about implementation of requested functionalities

-Release #2 (due by Week 7):
+Release #2 (Completed):

+* Analysis of structure of runtime configuration files to be able to target our application.
 * Emprical analysis/evaluation of the overhead in high-level runtimes (e.g., Docker) as opposed to using only runc.

-Release #3 (due by Week 9):
+Release #3 (Completed):

-* Implement and demo two Benchmarks on two or three (optional) container runtimes in interoperable framework
+* Begin development on Application framework
+* Implement and Demo check on Benchmark 5.1: Do not disable AppArmor Profile, across all in-scope Runtimes
+* Implement and Demo check on Benchmark 5.3: Restrict Linux Kernel Capabilities within containers, across all in-scope Runtimes

 Release #4 (due by Week 11):

-* Implement and demo one more Benchmark over two or three (optional) container runtimes in interoperable framework
+* Implement and Demo check on Benchmark 5.2: Verify SELinux security options, across all in-scope Runtimes
+* Implement and Demo check on Benchmark 5.4: Do not use privileged containers, across all in-scope Runtimes
+* Begin evaluating documentation for Container Images and Build File checks

 Release #5 (due by Week 12):

-* Implement and demo one more Benchmark over two or three (optional) container runtimes in interoperable framework
+* Implement and demo at least one more Benchmark across all in-scope Runtimes
 * Finalize report and demo end-to-end

 Release #6 (due by Week 13) [Stretch goal]:

-* Demo with Docker CIS Benchmark if time permits
+* Demo with remaining Benchmarks from Chapters 4 and 5, if time permits.

 ** **